You probably know that half of your genes come from mom, and half of your genes come from dad. But this isn't the only way we get our differences.

 But why be different?
 Well, living things benefit from being different because it helps their species survive over time.

 Had you made them all the same, the quake could have wiped out all the towers.
-Like these toys, species need to be different so that some will survive natural disasters and other changes to their environment.
+Like these toys, species need to be different so that some will survive changes to their environment.

 Today's famous female is geneticist Barbara McClintock.
 She helped us to understand just how genes make us so different before we even knew the structure of DNA.